quorum1/governance/docs/rules-and-regs.md

 ### Section 1.01: Name and Status

-The name of the organization is Quorum One, LLC (referred to in these Rules and Regulations as the “Collective").
+The legal name of the organization is Quorum One, LLC (referred to in these Rules and Regulations as the “Collective").
+The organization is commonly referred to as "Quorum1".

 ### Section 1.02: Nondiscrimination